 Laird A. Lile, PLLC

 The Florida Supreme Court named Laird to the Florida Courts Technology Commission, where he is currently serving his third consecutive three-year term.
-The Court also appointed Laird to its Judicial Management Council.
+The Court also twice appointed Laird to its Judicial Management Council, and he serves on the Court's IOTA Funds Task Force.

 In June 2018, the Chief Judge of Collier County appointed Laird to serve as ad interim Collier County Clerk of Court, as the result of the untimely death of the elected Clerk.